Rachel Chavkin: Directing style

-In an article in American Theatre, Diep Tran noted that she has a "diverse slate of work" united with "a distinctively multisensory sensibility....
+In an article in American Theatre, it was noted that she has a "diverse slate of work" united with "a distinctively multisensory sensibility....
 When she staged Meg Miroshnik's The Fairytale Lives of Russian Girls at Yale Repertory Theatre, she included a live female punk band; her work with the TEAM routinely blends text, video, and pervasive sound design.
 'She can squeeze a lot into a small space, and yet it feels epic and sprawling,' said Ars Nova artistic director Jason Eagan."
+Her collaborator Bess Wohl said, "I so often see women directors’ work being compared to the theatrical equivalent of needlepoint—small and delicate....[Chavkin] favors the brash and huge and messy."

 Personal life

 Chavkin married Jake Heinrichs in 2011.